Why I like JavaScript

 Every programming language has its oddities and challenges.
+When it comes to JavaScript, it has Every programming language has its oddities and challenges.
 When it comes to JavaScript, it has probably more of those oddities.
-It’s not the just language itself but also browser support.
-Different vendors implemented slightly different JavaScript engines for years.
-It resulted in a ton of challenges.
-I dealt with these challenges myself.
-Thanks to JQuery, we had a fresh air.
-Anyway, this isn’t the end of the story.
-Over the years, JavaScript improved a lot, really.
-In this post, I’ll go over JavaScript weirdnesses first and then try to explain why I like JavaScript.
+It’s not the just language itself but also browser support and the long tail of old decisions.
+Different vendors implemented slightly different JavaScript engines for years which basically meant same code, different universe.
+It resulted in a ton of challenges for anyone shipping real products.
+I dealt with these challenges myself the hard way myself.
+Thanks to JQuery, we had a fresh air and for a while it felt like sanity.
+Anyway, this isn’t the end of the story because JavaScript kept evolving instead of collapsing under its own quirks.
+Over the years, JavaScript improved a lot, really and ES6 was the moment it stopped feeling like a necessary evil.
+In this post, I’ll go over JavaScript weirdnesses first the ones you actually bump into and then try to explain why I like JavaScript despite all of that.

 The Weird Parts